 In addition to being aesthetically beautiful, national parks showcase the past of both our country and the land on which it resides.
 Here’s a look at a few of the most interesting historic sites at national parks and the stories behind them.

 The Old Courthouse

 Gateway Arch National Park

-The Gateway Arch is one of the country’s most iconic monuments, a tribute to the diverse people who reshaped the country: Thomas Jefferson, who negotiated the Louisiana Purchase, which doubled the size of the United States, Lewis and Clark and their guide Sacagawea, who explored the new land and mapped a route to the Pacific, and the countless pioneers who forged Westward.
+The Gateway Arch, one of the most iconic historic sites at national parks, is a tribute to the diverse people who reshaped the country: Thomas Jefferson, who negotiated the Louisiana Purchase, which doubled the size of the United States; Lewis and Clark and their guide Sacagawea, who explored the new land and mapped a route to the Pacific; and the countless pioneers who forged Westward.

 Yet the park in which the Arch resides is home to a lesser-known but equally significant historical site: The Old Courthouse, where one of the most important cases ever tried in the United States was heard.

 In 1846, Dred Scott, a slave who had spent many years living in free territories, sued for his freedom.
 The first two trials were held in the Old Courthouse, the latter of which Scott won.
 This decision was appealed all the way to the Supreme Court, which denied Scott his freedom.
 Although Scott was defeated, the case is widely credited with hastening the start of the Civil War.
 Visitors can tour the courthouse where the case was heard, as well as the restored courtrooms.

 One of the country’s great outdoorsmen, President Theodore Roosevelt may have had more impact on the national park system than any other citizen.
 While in office from 1901 to 1909, he established five new national parks, doubling the number of federal parks across the country.
 It’s only fitting that one of today’s 59 parks bears his name.